Psychodynamic Psychotherapist in Kent and East Sussex

 Qualifications

-Postgraduate Diploma in Psychodynamic Counselling and Psychotherapy
+Postgraduate Diploma in Psychodynamic Counselling and Psychotherapy, University of Brighton

 Level 3 Certificate in Counselling Skills